 Unfortunately, the EWG seems more concerned about their Amazon Affiliate sales than they do about consumer safety.
 After all, why would they put an affiliate link to a product they rate as the worst of the worst?

-Ratings Based on Nothing
+Safety Ratings Based on Nothing

 One of the “improvements” recently added to the Skin Deep Database was an additional rating of the quality of data supporting the safety rating.
 This is understandable since ratings based on single studies are much weaker than ratings based on lots of studies.
 However, this does not seem to affect the way they rate ingredients.

 Another criticism of the EWG database is that the ratings demonstrate a lack of understanding of the raw materials they are rating.
-For example, they list SODIUM COCOYL SULFATE and give it a zero rating with zero data.
+For example, they list SODIUM COCOYL SULFATE and give it a one rating with zero data.
 They also have a listing of SODIUM LAURYL SULFATE and give it a 1-2 rating with a “fair” amount of data.
 This makes no sense.

 Anyone who knows chemistry knows that Sodium Cocoyl Sulfate is essentially the same thing as Sodium Lauryl Sulfate.
 Here’s a good explanation why.